 Assign staff to monitor local weather conditions before and during events.

 Develop an evacuation plan, including identification of appropriate nearby shelters.

 Develop criteria for suspension and resumption of play:

 Thirty-minute rule.
-Once play has been suspended, wait at least 30 minutes after the last thunder is heard or flash of lightning is witnessed prior to resuming play.
+Once play has been suspended, wait at least 30 minutes after the last thunder is heard or a flash of lightning is witnessed before resuming play.

 Hold periodic reviews for appropriate personnel.

 For additional information on lightning safety, see the links below: